DillyPickly/.dotfiles/README.md

 ### ZSH and Oh My Zsh
 The configuration of ZSH is done by the `.zshrc` file.
-TO get your set up working like mine.
+To get your set up working like mine.
 Follow the instrucitons to install ZSH and Oh My Zsh [here](https://github.com/ohmyzsh/ohmyzsh/wiki/Installing-ZSH#zsh) and [here](https://github.com/ohmyzsh/ohmyzsh#basic-installation).
-Then, replace the default `.zshrc` file with the one in this repo.
+Then, replace the default `.zshrc` file with the one in this repo (when checking out)

 ### Other Resources: